Menu

 Cost: $130 per person and includes bus transportation, driver tip, admission fees, meal, taxes, and gratuities.

 Seating is limited, so register today!
-Registrations must be received no later than noon on Thursday, April 17, 2025.
+Registrations must be received no later than noon on Tuesday, July 28, 2026.

-Mail-In Registration Form: Print, Fill-in and Mail this Form for those who wish to register off-line and by check.
+Mail-In Registration Form: Print, Fill-in, and Mail this Form for those who wish to register off-line and by check

 Refund Policy: PLATO refunds an event fee if cancelled prior to the registration deadline.
 Refunds after the registration deadline are only processed if a wait-listed registrant can attend.
-Refunds made by check.

 PLATO Membership: PLATO membership is $60.00/year and all memberships renew on July 1.